ervandew/eclim/src/doc/content/vim/java/javadoc.rst

 Executing javadoc
 -----------------

-To run the javadoc utility on your source code, you may use the **:Javadoc** command, which with no arguments will execute javadoc against all your source code (as specified by any optional settings described below).
+To run the javadoc utility on your project's source code, you may use the **:Javadoc** command, which with no arguments will execute javadoc against all your project's source code (as specified by any optional settings described below).

 If you wish to run javadoc only against one or more files, you can supply the project relative paths as arguments to the **:Javadoc** command and only those